 Monitor your spending no matter how good sales are.
-As your business grows it becomes more and more important to monitor and pull in the reigns.
-Some ways to keep your pest control company expenses in check are by collecting expense reports from all employees that incur expenses.
+As your business grows, it becomes more important to monitor and pull in the reins.
+Some ways to keep your pest control company expenses in check are by collecting expense reports from all employees who incur expenses.
 Make sure these expense items are entered into your accounting system and monitored periodically.
-Also, activity on corporate cards that are out there in your workforce needs to be watched as well.
+Also, activity on corporate cards needs to be watched.
 When credit card statements come in, take a look at each transaction and make note of unfamiliar vendors or expense areas that look a bit high.

 Pest Control Company Expenses: Present vs. Past

-Take a Look in Your Neighbor’s Yard!
-One of the great benefits of using the PCO Bookkeepers coaching program is that all members use THE SAME CHART OF ACCOUNTS.
-This ensures that we are all on a level playing field.
-We are now comparing apples to apples, which makes comparisons both meaningful and valuable.
+One of the great benefits of working with PCO Bookkeepers is that all clients use the the same chart of accounts, allowing us to generate monthly benchmarking reports comparing apples to apples.
+The comparisons are both meaningful and valuable.
 Now you can see how you compare to the crowd.
 This will enable you to see which areas your business excels in as well as which areas your business needs improvement in.
 Going through this exercise is a valuable and eye-opening experience.